Pramipexole: Medical uses

 It is occasionally prescribed off-label for depression.
-Its effectiveness as an antidepressant may be a product of its strong partial agonistic activity on and preferential occupation of dopamine D3 receptors at low doses (see table below); as well, the drug has been shown to desensitize the inhibitory D22 autoreceptors but not the postsynaptic D2 receptors, leading to an increase in dopamine and serotonin levels in the prefrontal cortex.
-Chronic administration of pramipexole may also result in desensitization of D3 autoreceptors, leading to reduced dopamine transporter function, "We show that prolonged administration of pramipexole (0.1mg/kg/day, 6 to 21 days) [equivalent to a low ~0.5 mg/day human dose], a preferential D3R agonist, leads to a decrease in DA [dopamine] uptake in mouse striatum that reflects a reduction in DAT [dopamine transporter] affinity for DA in the absence of any change in DAT density or subcellular distribution ...
-These observations provide novel insights into the long-term antiparkinson, antidepressant and additional clinical actions of pramipexole and other D3R agonists".
+Its effectiveness as an antidepressant may be a product of its strong partial agonistic activity on and preferential occupation of dopamine D3 receptors at low doses (see table below); as well, the drug has been shown to desensitize the inhibitory D2 autoreceptors but not the postsynaptic D2 receptors, leading to an increase in dopamine and serotonin levels in the prefrontal cortex.
+Chronic administration of pramipexole may also result in desensitization of D3 autoreceptors, leading to reduced dopamine transporter function.
+Trials have shown mixed results for depression.